-The methodology for this item has been updated for the 2019 report.
-The due date is now October 1 instead of May 31.
-This updated due date is now in line with the first day of the Sales Ratio Study period.
+The methodology for measuring this item has not changed since 2019.
+The due date was changed to October 1 in the 2019 report to coincide with the first day of the Sales Ratio Study period.
+Previous reports reflected the due date of May 31.